-Dr. Joanna Grand is a Senior Spatial Ecologist with the National Audubon Society, based in Northampton, Massachusetts.
+Dr. Joanna Grand is the Director of Spatial Conservation Planning with the National Audubon Society, based in Northampton, Massachusetts.
 Since joining Audubon in 2016, she has been leading multi-stakeholder, landscape conservation design efforts for Audubon’s priority coastal landscapes, such as the Long Island Sound area, the Great Lakes, and San Francisco Bay, and has also led an effort to develop a progress-tracking tool to facilitate accountability across the organization.

 Previously, Joanna was a Senior Research Fellow in the Landscape Ecology Lab at the University of Massachusetts Amherst where she led the acquisition, development, and analysis of regional spatial datasets that provided the foundation for a Landscape Conservation Design in the Northeastern US.
 This collaborative project involved nearly 50 stakeholders from 20 NGOs, government agencies, and universities.
 Joanna’s prior research includes spatial modeling and strategic conservation planning for a variety of taxa including sea turtles, vascular plants, birds, and moths.